What is Grey Hat SEO?

 What to do instead of grey hat SEO?

-Instead of using Grey Hat SEO techniques, website owners and SEO practitioners can focus on using legitimate, White Hat SEO techniques to build a strong, sustainable online presence.
+Instead of using manipulative techniques, you can focus on using legitimate practices to build a strong online presence.
 Here are some examples:

-Conduct keyword research: Conducting keyword research to identify relevant and valuable keywords to target can help improve a website's search engine visibility.
+Conduct keyword research: Conducting keyword research to identify relevant and valuable keywords to target can help improve a website's search visibility.